One African Village: Food for Everyone, Every Day (FEED)

-We’ve officially launched an online donation page for this next project to help people in Sayon’s home village of Kouya Sidia.
+We’ve got a place to allow you to make an online donation (just scroll down a bit once you get there) for this next project to help people in Sayon’s home village of Kouya Sidia.
 This project was established after a long conversation with the chief of Kouya Sidia who consulted with the heads of families who live there.

 We hope to use the funds raised, to create a way for the village to establish a ‘store’ that will provide food for EveryOne, EveryDay.
 At the same time we are exploring how a cooperative effort among the people of Sidia could support the project successfully.

 If you are moved to do so, please make a contribution here.
 Every amount large or small is a tremendous help as it costs less than $2/day to feed a person in the village.

 If you wish to contribute by mail, please make a check or money order out to:

 Sayon Camara Drumming with the letters OAV (One African Village) in the subject line and contact us here, so that we can provide a mailing address to you.